As much as I love vibrant fruit pies, I just can’t get enough of these luscious cream pies.

 This recipe doesn’t use the typical cookie crumb pie case.
 Instead, you’ll need flaky, buttery pastry.

-Although this pie is baked, you’ll need to blind bake the crust so you don’t wind up with a soggy bottom.
+And although the pie is baked, you’ll need to blind-bake the crust so you don’t wind up with a soggy bottom.

 I have to admit that I’d never tried creamy pecan pie before this.

 Although I did miss that wonderfully sweet and sticky filling, this was such a nice change to something that can get boring after your fifth holiday party of the year.

 There’s still the same nutty taste and texture, and there’s even maple syrup in the mix, but it’s much creamier and lighter than a regular pecan pie.